-Maintaining a good credit score is very important in lender.
-Especially so since 2016, though there has always been a number of lenders who refer to credit scoring in their application submissions.
+Maintaining a good score is very important in obtaining finance.
+Particularly, since the introduction of positive credit reporting.
+Although, there have always been several lenders using some form of the scoring system in their application assessment.

-Recently with Veda (now Equifax) starting a positive credit reporting model, more lenders are using the scoring method.
-In fact, as applications move to electronic and online applications, so to will the reliance on credit scoring.
+Recently, Veda (now Equifax) started a positive credit reporting model.
+As such, most lenders now are using the new system over the old negative reporting system.
+Consequently, as applications move to electronic lodgement and online applications, so to will the reliance on automated credit scoring methods.

-If you have found you are having issues with credit scoring, and declining of your applications - contact us via the online enquiry form or simply call us to discuss your problem.
+If you have found you are having issues with loan applications; this may be a credit issue.
+However, Loan Saver Network offers a free credit file with all loan assessments.
+Therefore, contact us via the online enquiry form or call us to discuss your problem.

 How is Credit Score Calculated

-- Types of Credit - the type of credit you apply for affects your credit score.
-If you apply for finance through a payday lender this will severely affect your score, and in some cases may prevent any chance of obtaining traditional finance.
-The reason for this is that applying for payday finance indicates you have an extremely urgent need for a smallish amount of money which presents to a lender a high risk client who may use high interest payday loans when personal needs dictate.
+- Thirdly, the types of credit you apply for affects your credit file.
+Example, if you apply for finance through a payday lender, this will severely affect your score.
+Certainly, personal payday enquires can prevent any chance of obtaining traditional finance.
+For this reason, applying for payday finance indicates you have an extremely urgent need for a small amount of money.
+Consequently, showing the client as high risk.

-- Multiple changes in addresses - this has an affect on a credit score based on stability, especially with asset finance applications.
-Lenders who provide finance for movable assets like to have a stable residential record so they know where to asset is stored.
+- Finally, multiple changes in addresses - this has an effect on a credit score based on stability.
+Importantly, As cars are moveable assets, vehicle finance applications require residential stability.
+As such, lenders who provide finance for movable assets like to have a stable residential record, so they know where to asset is stored.

-- Credit defaults - without saying a credit default has a dramatic negative affect on your credit score.
-There is more information on credit defaults on further pages.
+- Importantly, a credit default has a severe negative effect on your credit score.

-- Other negative credit issues - other credit issues that negatively affect your credit score are: Court judgements, being a director of a company in liquidation or wind up proceedings, court writs, clear outs.
+- Also, Court judgements or being a director of a company in liquidation or wind up proceedings, court writs, clear outs.

-- Bankruptcy - a bankruptcy deletes your credit score.
-Your credit file will indicate no credit score available.
-This is the same for all the sections under the bankruptcy act including part 10 Insolvency (Personal Insolvency Agreement - PIA) and Part 9 Debt Agreement.
+- Plus, bankruptcy deletes your credit score.
+Therefore, your credit file will indicate no score available.
+Also, this is the same for all the sections of the bankruptcy act.
+Including, part 10 Insolvency (Personal Insolvency Agreement - PIA) and Part 9 Debt Agreement.